 Miso paste is a savory, salty paste made from fermented soybeans.
-It's a great substitute for making creamy sauces like a vegan cheese sauce.
-Same as with soy sauce, use about ⅓ of what the recipe calls for when replacing nutritional yeast with miso paste.
+It's a great substitute for making creamy sauces like a dairy-free cheesy sauce.

 Another great substitute is ground cashews.
 Grind them into a powder and sprinkle on pasta like you would parmesan.
 Or soak them and blend them into a vegan cheese sauce.
 In fact, many vegan cheese sauces use cashews as well so you wouldn't need to add another ingredient.

-A good nut free option is shelled sunflower seeds.
+A good nut-free option is shelled sunflower seeds.
 You can soak them and use them in the same way as soaked cashews.
 You can also grind them into a powder to sprinkle on pasta or popcorn.
 Adjust salt if using salted sunflower seeds.

 We love this vegetable bouillon paste that provides a really rich, savory flavor.
 This is a great substitute for nutritional yeast in cheese sauces and soups.
 It is very salty so keep that in mind when replacing nutritional yeast with it.
 Vegetable bouillon cubes also work well.